Nektar: 2000–2018: Reformation

 Nektar regrouped in 2000 with a line-up consisting of Albrighton, Freeman, and drummer Ray Hardwick, and in 2001, they released The Prodigal Son (2001).
 The following year, the band headlined NEARfest with the full classic line-up including Moore on bass, Howden on drums, and Larry Fast guesting on synthesizers.
 In 2003, Moore departed the band and was replaced by Randy Dembo.
 Nektar cut one more album, Evolution (2004), before Freeman was replaced by Tom Hughes.
 Dembo and Hughes left in August 2006, citing communication problems, money issues, personality issues, and trust in the management issues.
 Dembo was briefly replaced by a returning Carmine Rojas, before the band settled on a line-up that consisted of Albrighton, Howden, guitarist Steve Adams, bassist Desha Dunnahoe, and keyboardist Steve Mattern.
 However, this line up never performed live on stage.

-Later in 2006, the band found new management in Roy Clay to replace The Eclectic Records staff, and performed at progressive rock-themed festivals worldwide on a part-time basis, and occasionally appearing in some of their old haunts in the New Jersey/New York area.
+In early 2006, the band found new management in Roy Clay to replace The Eclectic Records staff, and performed at progressive rock-themed festivals worldwide on a part-time basis, and occasionally appearing in some of their old haunts in the New Jersey/New York area.
 Clay was released from management duties early 2007 after a dispute over financial matters, and the band made an official complaint which exposed further fraudulent acts.
 Clay was ultimately convicted for fraud, lying, and forgery, and was jailed for 2 years and 11 months.

 In mid-2007, a solo tour was undertaken by Albrighton.
 A full band tour of Europe (primarily Germany) was scheduled by a European-based promoter, but they had to postpone as extra funds were needed to complete the new album, Book of Days, which was not released until the following year, by which time Adams, Dunnahoe, and Mattern had departed the band.
 Book of Days featured more of Roye Albrighton's guitar work than previous Nektar albums.